connorjak/Connectatron/Readme.md

 - See if new computer hardware I'm about to buy is compatible with existing hardware.
 - Document the connections between devices in my current setup.

-Defining your own devices (`/Devices`) is quick and easy through a simple JSON format, and making an editor program for device editing would be very straightforward.
-Hopefully, if this application gains traction, device manufacturers can supply a device configuration file that is readable by Connectatron.
+Defining your own devices (`/Devices`) is quick and easy through an editing mode for making new or editing existing devices.
+Hopefully, if this application gains traction, device manufacturers and/or reviewers can supply a device configuration file that is readable by Connectatron.
 No more diving through manuals to find out if a USB port is USB 3.1 Gen 2 or USB 3.2 Gen 1!

 See status and try it for yourself on [releases](https://github.com/connorjak/Connectatron/releases).